kirenz/course-template/docs/project-description.md

 The purpose of the draft and peer review is to give you an opportunity to get early feedback on your analysis.
 Therefore, the draft and peer review will focus primarily on the exploratory data analysis, modeling, and initial interpretations.

-Write the draft in the **written-report.qmd** file in your project repo.
+Write the draft in the **written-report.ipynb** file in your project repo.

 Below is a brief description of the sections to focus on in the draft: